Mini Grants For Rural Libraries

 Photos by Ezra Marcos

-Mini Grants for Rural Libraries open for applications on November 6, 2024, at 9:00 a.m.
+Mini Grants for Rural Libraries are open for applications.
+To submit an application, please use this form.
+The deadline to submit applications is Wednesday, January 15, 2025, at 5:00 p.m.
 PT.
-The deadline to submit applications is Monday, January 15, 2025, at 5:00 p.m.
-PT.
-To be notified when this grant opens for applications, please sign up for our grants newsletter.

 Purpose of this grant

-Events should reflect our 2024 theme, Fear and Belonging.
+Events should reflect our 2025 theme: The People and The Public.
 Grantees are welcome to interpret this theme and develop topics that are relevant to their communities.
-Potential topics include but are not limited to:
+Potential topics include, but are not limited to, explorations of:

 Public, volunteer, community college, or tribal libraries and library branches that are located in (or adjacent to and serving) rural or frontier zip codes are eligible.
 Please see the eligibility section below for all eligibility requirements.